carla-simulator/carla/Docs/python_api.md

     - **Parameters:**
         - `enabled` (_bool_)
 - <a name="carla.Vehicle.get_speed_limit"></a>**<font color="#7fb800">get_speed_limit</font>**(<font color="#00a6ed">**self**</font>)
-Return the speed limit currently affecting this vehicle.
+Returns the speed limit currently affecting this vehicle.
 Note that the speed limit is only updated when passing by a speed limit signal, right after spawning a vehicle it might not reflect the actual speed limit of the current road.
     - **Return:** _float_
     - **Note:** <font color="#8E8E8E">_This function does not call the simulator, it returns the data received in the last tick.
 _</font>
 - <a name="carla.Vehicle.get_traffic_light_state"></a>**<font color="#7fb800">get_traffic_light_state</font>**(<font color="#00a6ed">**self**</font>)
-Return the state of the traffic light currently affecting this vehicle.
+Returns the state of the traffic light currently affecting this vehicle.
 If no traffic light is currently affecting the vehicle, return Green.
     - **Return:** _[carla.TrafficLightState](#carla.TrafficLightState)_
     - **Note:** <font color="#8E8E8E">_This function does not call the simulator, it returns the data received in the last tick.
 _</font>
 - <a name="carla.Vehicle.is_at_traffic_light"></a>**<font color="#7fb800">is_at_traffic_light</font>**(<font color="#00a6ed">**self**</font>)
-Return whether a traffic light is affecting this vehicle.
+Returns whether a traffic light is affecting this vehicle.
     - **Return:** _bool_
     - **Note:** <font color="#8E8E8E">_This function does not call the simulator, it returns the data received in the last tick.
 _</font>